reggieray/mysite/input/posts/intro-to-dotnet-6-minimal-apis.md

 ---
 # Overview

 Minimal APIs was introduced with the [release of .NET6](https://devblogs.microsoft.com/dotnet/announcing-net-6/) as a alternative approach for building API's compared to the MVC/Controller approach that .NET developers are probably used too.

+To quote the Microsoft docs from [Tutorial: Create a minimal web API with ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-6.0&tabs=visual-studio)

-Minimal APIs allow you to create HTTP APIs with minimal dependencies and minimal number of files.
+> Minimal APIs are architected to create HTTP APIs with minimal dependencies.
+They are ideal for microservices and apps that want to include only the minimum files, features, and dependencies in ASP.NET Core.

 A minimal api hello world would look like the following: